serdarhaliloglu/SimpleScapyTool/README.md

 ## Definition:

-- In this project, we write a set of Scapy functions which are stored in a Phyton script.
+- In this project, we wrote a set of Scapy functions which are stored in a Python script.
-- We design a Graphical User Interface(GUI) for the sake of user.GUI has 5 buttons and a label which displays results.
+- We designed a Graphical User Interface(GUI) for the sake of user.
+GUI has 5 buttons and a label which displays results.

 ## Outcomes: